raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 ---
 layout: default
-title: "What is Extremely Unlikely to be the Last Word on Interviewing a JavaScript Programmer"
+title: "(unlikely to be) The Last Word on Interviewing for a JavaScript Job"
 tags: [allonge]
 ---

-These are my comments on [Interviewing a JavaScript Programmer](interviewing-for-a-front-end-job.md).
+These are my comments on [Interviewing a JavaScript Programmer](http://raganwald.com/2015/02/21/interviewing-for-a-front-end-job.html).
 Let's start with the technical bits, because that's what many commenters fixate upon.

 The Carpenter's solution is not correct, not even close.
 This is partly deliberate, partly accidental.
 When I wrote the problem, I deliberately inserted a rather obvious flaw.
 Here's his complete solution: